iter8-tools/iter8/mkdocs/docs/tutorials/knative/traffic-segmentation.md

     done
     ```

-    The output will look similar to the [iter8ctl output](../../../getting-started/quick-start/with-knative/#7-observe-experiment) in the quick start instructions.
+    The output will look similar to the [iter8ctl output](../../../getting-started/quick-start/with-knative/#8-observe-experiment) in the quick start instructions.

     As the experiment progresses, you should eventually see that all of the objectives reported as being satisfied by both versions.
 The candidate is identified as the winner and is recommended for promotion.
 When the experiment completes (in ~ 2 mins), you will see the experiment stage change from `Running` to `Completed`.

-=== "kubectl get experiment"
+=== "Experiment progress"
     ```shell
     kubectl get experiment request-routing --watch
     ```

-    The output will look similar to the [kubectl get experiment output](../../../getting-started/quick-start/with-knative/#7-observe-experiment) in the quick start instructions.
+    The output will look similar to the [kubectl get experiment output](../../../getting-started/quick-start/with-knative/#8-observe-experiment) in the quick start instructions.

     When the experiment completes (in ~ 2 mins), you will see the experiment stage change from `Running` to `Completed`.

-=== "kubectl get vs"
+=== "Traffic split"
     ```shell
     kubectl get vs routing-for-wakanda -o json --watch | jq .spec.http[0].route
     ```